microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 > **Note:**
 >
 > * Please, do not use personal branches.
 Work should refer back to a feature/bug fix in the backlog.
-> * Mind the capitalization of the branch prefix (feature, fix, users).
+> * Mind the capitalization of the branch prefix (feature, fix).
 Tools that diplay branches as a hierarchy are typically case sensitive, and will display different hierarchies for the same words with different capitalization.

 ### Linting